IbrahimNabid/Breast-Cancer-Data-Analysis/README.md

 # Breast-Cancer-Data-Analysis
-**Breast Cancer Dataset Analysis Project**
+***Breast Cancer Dataset Analysis Project***

 Welcome to our final group project for the CISC 4631 Data Mining course in Spring 2023.
 Our team consists of five members who are passionate about data mining and using it to solve real-world problems.
 In this project, we will be analyzing the Breast Cancer Dataset to identify patterns and relationships in the data, as well as to make predictions about future outcomes.
+We aim to draw conclusions and make recommendations for how the healthcare industry can use this information to improve breast cancer treatment and outcomes.
+We will also discuss the limitations of our analysis and potential areas for future research.

 ***Team Members***